fonttools/fontbakery/docs/source/user/USAGE.md

 ## Font Bakery Command Line Usage

-Install Font Bakery as a package, following the installation instructions in [INSTALL.md](https://github.com/googlefonts/fontbakery/blob/master/INSTALL.md), and you will have a `fontbakery` command in your `$PATH`.
+Install Font Bakery as a package with the instructions in the [Installation Guides](https://font-bakery.readthedocs.io/en/latest/user/installation/index.html), and you will have a `fontbakery` command in your `$PATH`.

 This has several subcommands, described in the help function: